Judge says Loughlin, husband can stick with their law firm

 Prosecutors had said their lawyers pose a potential conflict of interest.
 Loughlin and Giannulli say the firm’s work for USC was unrelated to the admissions case and was handled by different lawyers.

-The judge is expected to rule later on a potential conflict with another firm representing the couple that also represents other defendants in the case.
+The judge is expected to rule later on a potential conflict with another firm working for the couple that also represents other defendants in the case.

 The couple is accused of paying $500,000 to have their two daughters labeled as recruits to the USC crew team, even though neither participated in the sport.
 They have pleaded not guilty.